When are kids too old to believe in Santa? Experts tackle the Christmas conundrum.

-Editor's note: This story contains frank discussions about beloved make-believe characters like Santa Claus, the Easter Bunny and the Tooth Fairy.
+Editor's note: This story contains frank discussions about Santa Claus, the Easter Bunny and the Tooth Fairy.
 Beware when reading near little eyes.

 Whether we like it or not, everyone does have to "grow up" at some point.
-While make-believe is a normal part of childhood, some parents may wonder when it's time to break the news that some of their kids' favorite characters aren't exactly what or who children think they are.
+While make-believe is a normal part of childhood, some parents may wonder when it's time to break the news that Santa and other' beloved characters aren't exactly what or who children think they are.
 How can parents do this in a sensitive way?
-And, more importantly, when should parents have this discussion with their kids?
+Here's what experts say — and how parents feel.

 Should parents tell kids the truth about Santa Claus and other make-believe characters?